‘Bold And The Beautiful’ Spoilers Week Of August 13: Steffy Invites Taylor To Wedding, Hope & Liam Make Love

 Hope will announce that she and Liam have wedding plans.
 B&B fans know that Liam proposed on Friday with Hope’s own ring, so she will be ecstatic when she breaks the news.
 Bold and the Beautiful spoilers, via She Knows Soaps, states that Brooke (Katherine Kelly Lang) and Ridge (Thorsten Kaye) will each react very differently to the news.

-Inquisitr reports that Steffy and Liam will make a decision regarding Kelly, before sharing a tender moment.
+The Inquisitr reports that Steffy and Liam will make a decision regarding Kelly, before sharing a tender moment.
 Highlight Hollywood also indicates that Keith Carlos will return as Danny.

 Tuesday, August 14